Heavy-strange meson molecules and possible candidates $D^*_{s0}(2317)$, $D_{s1}(2460)$, and $X_0(2900)$: Theoretical frame

-To compensate the off-shell effect and the non-pointlike nature of the hadrons involved, a form factor is introduced as $f(q^2)=e^{-(k^2-m^2)^2/\Lambda^2}$ to all off-shell mesons, where $k$ and $m$ are the momentum and mass of meson.
-The cutoffs in the form factors for the exchanged mesons and constituent mesons are chosen as the same for simplification.
+To compensate the off-shell effect and the nonpointlike nature of the hadrons involved, a form factor is introduced as $f(q^2)=e^{-(k^2-m^2)^2/\Lambda^2}$ to all off-shell mesons, where $k$ and $m$ are the momentum and mass of meson.
+The cutoffs in the form factors for the exchanged mesons and cutoff for constituent mesons are chosen as the same for simplification.

 The partial-wave qBSE is a one-dimensional integral equation, which can be solved by discretizing the momenta with the Gauss quadrature.
 It leads to a matrix equation of a form $M=V+VGM$~\cite{He:2014mja}.
-The molecular state corresponds to the pole of the amplitude, which can be obtained by varying $z$ to satisfy $|1-V(z)G(z)|=0$ where $z=E_R-i\Gamma/2$ being the exact position of the bound state.
+The molecular state corresponds to the pole of the amplitude, which can be obtained by varying $z$ to satisfy $|1-V(z)G(z)|=0$ with $z=E_R-i\Gamma/2$ being the exact position of the bound state.